-In this fast-paced, digital age we live in, everything is rated and recommended to the next potential customer.
-People WANT to hear if a business is useful or not before dipping their toes in for themselves.
-5 stars here, "satisfied" scores there, businesses both demonstrate their strengths and weaknesses through the use of customer effort scores on their website, for potential customers and competitors to see.
+In this fast-paced, digital age we live in, ratings and recommendations influence the next potential customer.
+Without doubt, people want to hear if a business is useful or not before dipping their toes in for themselves.
+5 stars here, “satisfied” scores there.
+Businesses demonstrate their strengths and weaknesses through the use of customer effort scores on their website, for potential customers and competitors to see.

 Businesses are continually hoping to keep their customers impressed by, and loyal to, their services.
-Customer satisfaction is essential.
-To know how their customers are feeling with their services, they look at a simple little survey labeled 'CES.'
+Consequently, customer satisfaction is essential.
+To know how their customers are feeling with their services, they look at a simple little survey labeled ‘CES.’

-Customer Effort Scores (CES) are a customer service metric that enables service organizations to account for the ease of customer interaction and resolution during a request.
-A symbolic key performance indicator (KPI) of customer satisfaction, the CES is easy to measure, which assigns ratings along a spectrum from a minimal effort to incredibly difficult.
+Customer Effort Scores (CES) are a critical customer service metric.
+Basically, CES enables service organizations to account for the ease of customer interaction and resolution during a request.
+A symbolic key performance indicator (KPI) of customer satisfaction, the CES is easy to measure.
+In brief, the score assigns ratings along a spectrum from a minimal effort to incredibly difficult.

-To put it in layman's terms, the CES shows the business if they made their services usable for their customers and were they happy with it.
+To put it in layman’s terms, the CES shows the business if they’ve made their services usable for their customers.
+It indicates if the customers were happy with their interactions.

-A popular methodology employed by customer success teams everywhere, CES surveys for global attention in 2010, with the publication of an HBR article entitled "Stop Trying to Delight Your Customers."
-CES surveys activate upon specific interactions and processes between a customer and a business.
+A popular methodology employed by customer success teams everywhere, CES surveys rose to global attention in 2010.
+Harvard Business Review’s article “Stop Trying to Delight Your Customers” captured the attention of business leaders.
+Customer experience surveys are triggered after specific interactions and processes occur between a business and customers.

-Actionable, specific, and a strong predictor of future purchase behavior, CES surveys can give you an idea of how likely your customers are to refer your brand to others.
-A powerful tool in the business’ hands, your company could go from living the high life in the first-class 'no hurt' category to ending up in the 'hurts worst' ward, if not proactively considering customer effort.
-A customer's lousy score tends to shout louder and spread further than leaving an excellent one.
+Actionable, specific, and a strong predictor of future purchase behaviors, CES surveys help gauge how likely your customers are to refer your brand to others.
+If not proactively considering customer effort, your company could go from enjoying great customer feedback to ending up the subject of brand-bashing expressions of frustration in consumer circles.
+A customer’s poor rating tends to shout louder, and spread further, than an excellent one.

-According to Forbes, in 2017, U.S. businesses lost $75 billion due to poor customer experiences -- up from $16 billion in 2016, with most of these problems not even reported.
-Revenue that companies definitely can't afford to lose.
-Something to also bear in mind is Reputation Refinery’s statement, “ 96% of unhappy customers will not complain to the business but will tell over 15 of their friends about their bad experience”.
+According to Statistica, 62 percent of customers have stopped doing business with a brand due to a poor customer service experience.
+Undoubtedly, lost customers are lost revenue that companies can’t afford to lose.
+Also worth bearing in mind is that 96% of unhappy customers will not complain to the business but will tell over 15 of their friends about their bad experience.

 Excellent customer experience starts before an issue arises but is vital once there is a problem to handle.
-With the continued growth of eCommerce, global reach and changes in consumer behaviors, businesses rely on voice and data networks for customer communication and the voice channel continues to dominate.
+Due to the continued growth of eCommerce, global reach, and changes in consumer behaviors, businesses rely on voice and data networks for customer communication.
+Certainly, the voice channel, or phone call, continues to dominate as a customer interface.

-Spearline's proactive monitoring of the voice channel allows businesses to deal with a problem before there is one.
-Keeping your customers satisfied and keep your scores high.
+Spearline’s proactive monitoring of the voice channel allows businesses to deal with a problem before there is one.
+Keep your customers satisfied and keep your scores high.